 It’s a mixed bag.
-Some things in El Salvador are very expensive and some things are fairly inexpensive.
+Some things in El Salvador are very expensive and some things are very inexpensive.
+Things produced locally are inexpensive, such as fruit.

 Grocery shopping in El Salvador is less expensive than the USA, without doubt.
 However, El Salvador doesn’t manufacture anything (everything is imported), which means that some things are very expensive.
 For example, a lot of electronics are expensive, especially laptop computers, cell phones and related items.